UOETianleZhang/IOS-Game-Brick-Buster/README.md

 #### Resource

 - We read [a Tutorial](https://www.raywenderlich.com/1160-how-to-make-a-breakout-game-with-spritekit-and-swift-part-2) for reference.
 Some pictures are from here.
 It contains very fundamental logic of SpriteKit and state machine.
-The functionality from this resources is not written in the "Key Feature" part in this README.
+The functionality from this resources is not written in the "Key Features" part in this README.